benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/4-Capacity/_index.en.md

 ![Execution results](../images/se-mod1-capacity11.png)

 3. Choose the *Step output* on the right side to see the output path for the choice state.
-In this, the Executions array in the isCapacityAvailable attribute is empty.
-This means there are no active executions, so there is capacity available, causing the workflow to go to the pass state.
+In this case, the Executions array in the isCapacityAvailable attribute shows one item.
+This means there is one active execution, so there is capacity available, causing the workflow to go to the pass state.

 ### Recap